 Financial aid and scholarships (if applicable) function in the same manner as those for a typical semester of studying law at Pepperdine in Malibu.
 It should be noted that the maximum amount of available loan assistance for students studying in London is greater than for those studying in Malibu due to anticipated additional costs of studying abroad.
 Below is a budget of estimated charges.
 Actual expenses may be higher or lower depending on the individual student.

-In recent years, students have been responsible for finding their own accommodation in London, mostly in groups in shared apartments.
-However, it has increasingly become a challenge for students to find suitable and reasonably priced apartments for this relatively short period, more options have become available in recent years, and as well as renting through agents or private landlords, some students now also use AirBnB for some or all of their stay.
+In recent years, students have been responsible for finding their own accommodation in London, and do so mostly in groups in shared apartments.
+Although it can seem like a challenge for students to find suitable and reasonably priced apartments for this relatively short period, more options have become available in recent years, and as well as renting through agents or private landlords, some students now also use AirBnB for some or all of their stay.
 It is certainly useful as a stop-gap if students wish to spend some time looking for longer term accommodation once here.
-We suggest that you also look at specific student accommodation that is available through a number of organizations in London who specialize in this field.
-We will be posting further information on some of the options available and encourage students to seriously consider such specific student accommodations, as they ensure that your housing is arranged before you arrive in London.
+We suggest that you also look at specific student accommodation that is available through a number of organizations in London who specialize in this field, as many can cater for shorter stays than an academic year.
 If you do elect instead to look for an apartment through a private landlord or agent, we advise that you arrive in London at least a week prior to the start of classes in order to have sufficient time for your search and to get used to your surroundings.
 It is a very good idea to start your research several weeks before this to determine which areas fit your budget.
 Further information on student accommodation and recommendations for temporary housing will be available shortly and updates are sent periodically throughout the spring and early summer.

 Generally, students who are not planning on obtaining a clinical/externship placement will require only a US Passport that is valid for six months following the end of the semester.
 The UK requires only that your passport is valid for the duration of your stay, but other countries that you may visit might require that your passport is valid for six months following your trip to that particular country.
 Please check that your passport validity complies.
 If you do not possess a US passport or have one that will expire while you are abroad, you should begin the application process for a US passport immediately to ensure that you will be able to attend the program.
 You can find more information on how to apply for or renew your US passport here.

 Letters from Pepperdine indicating your enrollment in an approved education program will be provided to you prior to departure for the UK and will be required for entry into the UK.
 Any such letters should be carried with you when you are traveling abroad, for example, on weekends, for re-entry back into the UK.